Baked Stuffed Mushrooms are the perfect appetizer recipe! This is a simple stuffed mushroom recipe that has bacon, cheese and sliced green onions.

-You are going to not rinse the butt load of mushrooms for your stuffed mushrooms, but you will take a little pastry brush and gently flick off any dirt that maybe on each one (that wouldn’t taste so good in the mix).
+Don't rinse the butt load of mushrooms but do take a little pastry brush and gently flick off any dirt that maybe on each one.

 Now that all of your mushies are looking a little empty, let’s do what we can to fill them right up again.

-And (sorry) just to divert as I am thinking about you watching the video and I want that to make sense, I will let you know I didn’t discard these bits of the mushroom (and you shouldn’t too, cause that would be sacrilegious), I diced them in the food processor and used them combined with quinoa as a base to make these as a meal as at this stage I wasn’t having a party so needed a bit more balance than sitting on the couch eating 5000 stuffed mushrooms with a toothpick.
-So work lunches with the quinoa mushroom mix they became and a happy little heart I had.
+And (sorry) just to divert as I am thinking about you watching the video and I want that to make sense, I will let you know I didn’t discard these bits of the mushroom, I diced them in the food processor and used them combined with quinoa as a base to make these as a meal.

 I like how this changes the texture and state of the vegetable in that it makes them a little more towards the ‘cooked’ side of things than the ‘raw’ side of things, which I always prefer with mushies, but I will tell you why but leave the ultimate decision of ‘if’ or ‘how’ to you.